-- Add in some coconut milk to make it an Instant Pot Coconut Rice.
+- Add in coconut milk to make Instant Pot Coconut Rice.

-There are so many ways to serve Instant Pot brown rice!
-Here are a few of my recommendations:
+There are so many ways to serve this side dish!
+Here are a few:

-- Mix it into a hearty soup or stew.
+- Add it to a hearty soup or stew.

 - Use it as the base for a buddha bowl or grain bowl.

 - Serve it as a breakfast porridge with milk and fruit.

 - Make it into sushi or veggie rolls.